eschao/MyGit-Extension/README.md

     And now, you can get a token for our extension, copy and paste it in token input box, click **```Sign In GitHub Enterprise```** to login.

+## License

+This project is licensed under the Apache License Version 2.0.